openhab/openhabian/docs/openhabian-amanda.md

 ### A final word on when things have gone badly wrong...

 and your SD card to contain the Amanda database is broken: you don't have to give up.
 Whenever you use a directory as the storage area, openHABian Amanda by default creates a copy of its config and index files (to know what's stored where) in your storage directory once a day (see `/etc/cron.d/amanda`).
-You need to gain an understanding of how your physical storage device works, whether it is a USB stick, USB drive, NAS device on your network, or other device.
-For example, using a web browser view of a NAS device you will find an amanda-backups directory and a slots directory under the folder you assigned for Amanda to use on the NAS.
+Restore these to another machine of yours to become your temporary Amanda host for the time being to restore your old box.

 Example files are
 ```